Location: Dundee (rural, small town with around 30,000 inhabitants), high on the plateau, important facilities are 10 minutes away by foot.

-The Melusi Team meet multiple time in the week to talk about the work, pray together and have teaching.
+- The Melusi Team meets multiple times a week to talk about the work, pray together and have teaching.

 Multicultural Team: 8 long-term workers with 7 children + 2-8 short-termers

-Challenges: Lots of culture in the team, flexibility is needed for the diverse work, long working hours (40 hours per week), apartheid in South Africa haven’t yet been overthrown, little free time opportunities in and around Dundee, lots of criminality in the country.
+Challenges: Lots of different cultures in the team, flexibility is needed for the diverse work, long working hours (40 hours per week), apartheid in South Africa hasn’t yet been overthrown, little free time opportunities in and around Dundee, lots of criminality in the country.